AmolKobal/Contacts/README.md

 ### Usage
 ```
 Download project
+Create database schema and objects by executing `DBScript.sql`
-Edit 'connectionStrings' section of project web.config.
-Update 'connectionString' value to your database.
+Update `connectionStrings` section of project web.config.
+Update `ContactConnection` connectionString value to point to your database.
 ```

 ## Authors